-Backfill uses waste rock either from elsewhere in the mine, which comprises around 51% of the total requirement, or waste material which is currently trucked from Rönnskär.
+Backfill uses waste rock either from elsewhere in the mine, which comprises around 51% of the total requirement, or waste material sourced from other Boliden sites.

 3.10.2 Mineral processing

 The ore is delivered by truck to the BOAPP, weighed by truck weigh-bridge and either delivered directly into the plant or stockpiled separately from ore from other mines.
 Ores from the different mines are processed in batches or campaigns.
 The feed tonnage to the processing plant is measured using a weighing system with a stationary belt scale.
 The feed tonnage and the truck weights are used to determine current tonnage in the stockpiles.